Salif Cissé (footballer, born 1992)

-Salif Cissé (born 12 July 1992) is a French footballer who plays as a forward for Kapaz.
+Salif Cissé (born 12 July 1992) is a French professional footballer who plays as a forward for Singapore Premier League club Tanjong Pagar United.

 Career

 Cissé started his career with French second division side Le Mans, where he made one league appearance and scored no goals.

 In 2013, Cissé signed for Limoges in the French fifth division.
-In 2015, he signed for Democratic Republic of the Congo club DCMP In 2016, he signed for Belfort in the French third division after trialing for French second division team Sochaux.
+In 2015, he signed for Democratic Republic of the Congo club Motema Pembe In 2016, he signed for Belfort in the French third division after trialing for French second division team Sochaux.
 In 2018, Cissé signed for Athlético Marseille in the French fourth division.

-Before the second half of 2018/19, he signed for French fourth division outfit Granville.
+Before the second half of 2018–19, he signed for French fourth division outfit Granville.

 In 2020, he signed for Tsarsko Selo in the Bulgarian top flight.

-On 25 January, he signed with the Lithuanian side, FC Hegelmann.
+On 25 January, he signed with the Lithuanian side, Hegelmann.

 Personal life

 Cissé was born in France to a family with Malian origins, with two of his brothers – Kalifa and Ibrahima – who also embraced a professional footballing career.